 We care for all patients compassionately and without judgment, regardless of race, ethnicity, creed, gender, sexual orientation, physical ability, or any other human factor.
 We care for populations of various socioeconomic backgrounds and ethnicities in the Madison area, including African American, Hmong, and Hispanic/Latino.
 Through our extended Med Flight service area, we also treat a diverse community of patients from northern Illinois, Iowa, Minnesota, rural Wisconsin (including Amish/Mennonite communities).

-Our clinical sites at the University of Wisconsin Hospitals and Clinics and the American Family Children's Hospital are also recognized as "Leaders in LGBT Healthcare Equality" in the Healthcare Equality Index 2019 report for their commitment to equitable, inclusive care for LGBT patients and their families, who can face challenges in accessing adequate healthcare.
+Our clinical sites at the University of Wisconsin Hospitals and Clinics are also recognized as a Leader in LGBTQ Healthcare Equality in the Healthcare Equality Index 2019 report for our commitment to equitable, inclusive care for LGBTQ patients and their families, who can face challenges in accessing adequate healthcare.
 A record 765 healthcare facilities actively participated in the 2020 survey, and 495 - including UW Health’s three hospitals - earned the coveted “Leader” designation with a top score of 100.